-Miss Cooper and Mrs Corrin are our Special Educational Needs and Disabilities Co-ordinators (SENDCO).
-They have completed the following information which outlines our core offer with regards to SEND.
+Miss Cooper and Mrs Corrin are the Special Educational Needs and Disabilities Coordinators (SENDCO) at Totley Primary School.
+They have provided the following information about the school's approach to supporting children with SEND.

-Our school philosophy is to help every child realise his or her true potential, socially and academically.
-The school delivers a broad, full and balanced curriculum in an atmosphere where children feel valued, secure and happy.
-We are committed to ensuring that children with special educational needs have the same opportunities as other pupils and we aim to meet individual needs to promote successful learning.
+We are committed to ensuring that children with special educational needs have the same opportunities as other pupils, and we strive to meet individual needs to promote successful learning.

 Inclusion within Totley Primary